BdzhilkaTeam/.github/profile/README.md

 ## Project Overview

 Our coursework project is focused on building a web application for managing a small business, namely the restaurant.
-The application will allow the business owner to manage their inventory, track sales, and generate reports.
-Customers will also be able to place orders and view the menu online. 📈☕🥐
+The application will allow the business owner to manage their products, track sales, and automatic notifications.
+Waiters will also be able to place orders and view the menu online. 📈☕🥐

 ## Technical task
 You can view detailes technical tasks [here](https://github.com/BdzhilkaTeam/.github/edit/main/profile/README.md).